 Seattle University instills the desire for purpose in our students and Inside Higher Education highlights the importance of the intersection of purpose and the value of the liberal arts.
 “The survey also examined employers’ attitudes about the liberal arts.
 Other studies have confirmed that employers do tend to value these “soft skills,” and in this survey, hiring managers said they felt that colleges should be teaching students critical thinking skills and to communicate effectively.”

 In Why ‘worthless’ humanities degrees may set you up for life,’ the BBC further supported how the humanities ready students for success in the workplace.
-“But few courses of study are quite as heavy on reading, writing, speaking and critical thinking as the liberal arts, in particular the humanities – whether that’s by debating other students in a seminar, writing a thesis paper or analysing poetry.
+“But few courses of study are quite as heavy on reading, writing, speaking and critical thinking as the liberal arts, in particular the humanities – whether that’s by debating other students in a seminar, writing a thesis paper or analyzing poetry.
 When asked to drill the most job market-ready skills of a humanities graduate down to three, (author George Anders) doesn’t hesitate.
 ‘Creativity, curiosity and empathy,” he says.
 “Empathy is usually the biggest one.
 That doesn’t just mean feeling sorry for people with problems.
 It means an ability to understand the needs and wants of a diverse group of people.’ ”

 Also from that article: "Or take it directly from two top executives at tech giant Microsoft who wrote recently: ‘As computers behave more like humans, the social sciences and humanities will become even more important.
 Languages, art, history, economics, ethics, philosophy, psychology and human development courses can teach critical, philosophical and ethics-based skills that will be instrumental in the development and management of AI solutions.’ “